SanicBTW/BasicMusicPlayer/readme.md

-# V2.4 Rewrite
+# V2.5 Rewrite

 Huge thanks to [Bonndubz](https://github.com/bonndevoff) for the help

 Changelog:

-Improved the notifications code
+Added 1 new setting

-Added notifications settings (Not added them to the settings panel)
+Tried to clean the settings code?
+Kinda

+Mobile UI is still broken lol

+Settings are now applied by pressing the apply button